-58. --(1) Subject to this section, each of the parties to a marriage shall have the like right of action in tort against the other as if they were not married.
+58.-(1) Subject to this section, each of the parties to a marriage shall have the like right of action in tort against the other as if they were not married.

-- (2) Where an action in tort is brought by one of the parties to a marriage against the other during the subsistence of the marriage, the court may stay the action if it appears - - (a) that no substantial benefit would accrue to either party from the continuation of the proceedings; or - (b) that the question or questions in issue could more conveniently be disposed of on an application made under section 59.
+- (2) Where an action in tort is brought by one of the parties to a marriage against the other during the subsistence of the marriage, the court may stay the action if it appears - (a) that no substantial benefit would accrue to either party from the continuation of the proceedings; or - (b) that the question or questions in issue could more conveniently be disposed of on an application made under section 59.

-(3) Without prejudice to subsection (2) (b), the court may, in such an action, either exercise any power which could be exercised on an application under section 59, or give such directions as it thinks fit for the disposal under that section of any question arising in the proceedings.
+(3) Without prejudice to subsection (2)(b), the court may, in such an action, either exercise any power which could be exercised on an application under section 59, or give such directions as it thinks fit for the disposal under that section of any question arising in the proceedings.

-Questions between husband and wife as to property to be decided in summary way 59. --(1) In any question between husband and wife as to the title to or possession of property, either party may apply by summons or otherwise in a summary way to any Judge of the High Court, and the Judge may make such order with respect to the property in dispute and as to the costs of and consequent on the application as he thinks fit, or may direct the application to stand over, and any inquiry touching the matters in question to be made in such manner as he thinks
+Questions between husband and wife as to property to be decided in summary way

+59.-(1) In any question between husband and wife as to the title to or possession of property, either party may apply by summons or otherwise in a summary way to the court, and the court may make such order with respect to the property in dispute and as to the costs of and consequent on the application as the court thinks fit, or may direct the application to stand over, and any inquiry touching the matters in question to be made in such manner as the court thinks fit.

-- (2) Any order made under this section shall be subject to appeal in the same way as an order made by the same Judge in an action pending in the High Court. - (3) The Judge may, if either party so requires, hear any such application in his chambers. - (4) An application may be made under this section by either of the parties to a marriage notwithstanding that their marriage has been dissolved or annulled so long as the application is made within the period of 3 years beginning with the date on which the marriage was dissolved or annulled. - (5) References in this section to a husband or a wife shall be construed accordingly.
+(2) The court may, if either party so requires, hear any such application in chambers.

+- (3) [Deleted by Act 27 of 2014 wef 01/10/2014] - (4) An application may be made under this section by either of the parties to a marriage notwithstanding that their marriage has been dissolved or annulled so long as the application is made within the period of 3 years beginning with the date on which the marriage was dissolved or annulled. - (5) References in this section to a husband or a wife shall be construed accordingly.